bwu-dart/bwu_polymer_routing/README.md

 This link uses another event handler `parentRoute` from the `DiConsumer` mixin that just navigates one level up in the route hierarchy (from `user.articleList.article` to `user.articleList`).

-A bit special is the edit mode toggle button that switches between the `view` and `edit' sub route of the `user.articleList.article` route.
+A bit special is the edit mode toggle button that switches between the `view` and `edit` sub route of the `user.articleList.article` route.

 ```html
 <button on-click="{{toggleEdit}}">{{isEditMode ? 'view' : 'edit'}}</button>